 Who are the FIBA Basketball World Cup favourites?

-Pinnacle’s FIBA Basketball World Cup winner odds imply the USA has an 89% chance of winning this year’s FIBA Basketball World Cup, making them overwhelming favourites due to their all-NBA roster as well as their tournament pedigree.
+Pinnacle’s FIBA Basketball World Cup winner odds implied the USA had an 67% chance of winning this year’s FIBA Basketball World Cup, making them overwhelming favourites due to their all-NBA roster as well as their tournament pedigree.

 USA jointly holds the all-time record of five FIBA World Cup victories with the now-defunct Yugoslavia and will be looking to secure their third consecutive title when tip off arrives on August 31.
 What’s interesting in addition to this is that no team has ever won the Gold three times in a row.